Is your company name available?

 Every company registered in the United Kingdom must have at least one company director.
 Of course, you may have several people as directors of a company, but if you are solo, this is fine.

 The company director(s) is/are legally responsible for the running of the company and must ensure all accounts and reports are carefully prepared and submitted annually.
-Directors must know there responsibilities when starting a company
+Directors must know their responsibilities when starting a company.

 Therefore, you need to ensure the company director is the person(s) who will act as the person(s) legally responsible for all your company activities and legal reporting.